andrewcottam/general/photos.md

 Started syncing at 16:04 on 10/04/2020
   Counting:
   1000  16:10  ->   ETA = 38*6  = 228 mins =  3 hours 48 mins   =   19:52 until it starts up upload

+  IMG_3540.JPG
+IMG_2489.MOV

+TODO:
+- Edit the locations
+- Remove all the photos that are from July 2019 to November 2019 - these will say imported from a web browser and have the wrong dates
+- Delete all selfies
+- Delete all screenshots
+- Rotate photos - Manage your library - Suggested rotations